A first mapping of local innovators in Namibia

 Nam-Oceanic Kelp Production Enterprise (AKA NamKelp)

 In the face of persistent drought, Namkelp has found a way to support local farmers.
-The company is repurposing seaweed found along the Namibian coast to produce chicken feed products.
+The company is repurposing seaweed found along the Namibian coast to produce chicken feed products(link is external).
 The seaweed also supplements most of the required nutrients for animal diets.
 This is good news for the many chicken farmers, especially start-ups, struggling with the high-cost of animal feed.

 By producing feed from natural seaweeds, the company can supply animal feed supplements at a lower cost for farmers.
 In a region where drought conditions compromise livestock productivity, farm income, and farmers’ livelihoods — this product could be a gamechanger.
 It turns out that this seaweed has been proven to be rich in the nutrients needed to boost animal and chicken growth.
 Given Namibia’s vast ocean coastline, the country has many natural resources, such as seaweed that may provide a renewable food source alternative.